Goods and services

 Writing a specification of goods and services is a balancing act.

 You, as a company, may actually be providing more goods and services than you think.
 Although you may feel certain of what market you are in today, think about how you want to develop your mark in the future.
-For example, if you manufacture candies today, you might want to offer more goods (such as ice cream) in two or five years.
+For example, if you manufacture sweets today, you might want to offer more goods (such as ice cream) in two or five years.

 It might seem tempting to claim a wide range of goods and/or services, but remember, if you don't use your mark on all the goods or services you apply for, your EU trade mark will be vulnerable to attack.